igromanru/HD2-Farming-Guide/README.md

+# Currently Outdated!
+## Game update 4.1.0 broke the GameGuard Bypass and multiple scripts in the table!

 # Helldivers 2 Farming Guide by Igromanru

 **The guide revolves around the abridged version of the released ED CT, compiled by me for farming**